Restaurants, shops and shopping centres, businesses and services, parks, walks and trails, some accommodation.

 Because it has one of the few clinics in the area where you can donate blood, in July 2014 we listed The Colony, Craighall Park, Northern Johannesburg.
 Your other blood donor centre, more convenient for those in the north, is now in Design and Decor Centre (near Molly Malones), Forest Road and Sunset Ave, Pineslopes, Sandton: Tel 011 465 6441 (a centre not listed on this site).

 These are not in a specific centre in the area, but we've found them useful to know about:

 More Links to Pages on this Site

-Best Way to eat a Mango, Sandspruit Hiking Trail, Ernest Ullmann Park Recreation Centre, All our Rooms To Let (one NOW), Apartment (NOT available at present) details and photos, PAIA Section 51 Manual (boring!)
+Best Way to eat a Mango, Sandspruit Hiking Trail, Ernest Ullmann Park Recreation Centre, All our Rooms (2 To Let NOW), Apartment To Let Sept 2019 (details and photos), PAIA Section 51 Manual (boring!)

 We do not participate in link exchanges.
 This includes "triangular" link exchanges and other linking schemes.
 ALL link exchange requests will be deleted without reply.